 - Industry type: What type of industry is the model built for?
-What sensitive information has the models learned?
+What sensitive information have the models learned?
 Are there data privacy compliance measures?
 Is the model only allowed to stay on-premise?

-- Cost: What’s the cost for purchasing a license and do the features justify the cost?
+- Cost: What’s the cost of purchasing a license, and do the features justify the cost?